Researchers at Risk Fellowships

 Applications must be submitted online using the British Academy's Grant Management System (GMS), Flexi-Grant®

 The call will remain open on a rolling basis with monthly deadlines for applications until all funding has been utilised.
 The Academy will announce on its website when the funding has been fully utilised.
-The next deadline for applications will be 5:00pm (BST) on Wednesday 1 June 2022.
-Subsequent deadlines will be Wednesday 29 June and Wednesday 20 July.
+The next deadline for applications will be 5:00pm BST on Wednesday 12 October 2022 followed by the same time on Wednesday 23 November 2022.